Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Related Work

 \section{Related Work}

-Traditional DSTs perform prediction over a fixed ontology~\cite{mrkvsic2016neural,liu2017end,zhong2018global} However, these methods have various limitations in more complex scenarios~\cite{ren2018towards,nouri2018toward}.
+Traditional DS trackers perform prediction over a fixed ontology~\cite{mrkvsic2016neural,liu2017end,zhong2018global} and therefore have various limitations in more complex scenarios~\cite{ren2018towards,nouri2018toward}.
 The idea of fixed ontologies is not sustainable for real world applications, as new concepts become impossible to capture during test time.
 Moreover, the demand for finely labeled data quickly grows with the ontology size, causing scalability issues.

-Recent approaches to DST in open-vocabulary multi-domain settings extract values directly from the dialogue context via span prediction~\cite{xu2018end,gao2019dialog,chao2019bert}, removing the need for fixed value candidate lists.
+Recent approaches to DST extract values directly from the dialogue context via span prediction~\cite{xu2018end,gao2019dialog,chao2019bert}, removing the need for fixed value candidate lists.
 An alternative to this mechanism is value generation via soft-gated pointer-generator copying~\cite{wu2019transferable, kumar2020ma, kim2019efficient}.
-Extractive methods have limitations, since many values may be expressed variably or implicitly.
+Extractive methods have limitations as well, since many values may be expressed variably or implicitly.
 Contextual models such as BERT~\cite{devlin2018bert} support generalisation over value variations to some extent~\cite{lee2019sumbt, chao2019bert, gao2019dialog}, and hybrid approaches try to mitigate the issue by resorting to picklists~\cite{zhang2019find}.
-TripPy~\cite{heck-etal-2020-trippy} jointly addresses the issues of coreference, implicit choice and value independence with a triple copy strategy.
-This model shows good robustness towards new data from known domains, but does not support transfer to new topics, as parts of the architecture are data-dependent.